 If you’ve taken an eligible Spanish course with UBC Extended Learning in the past year, you can ask to have it applied retroactively to the certificate.
 Note that only one Spanish course can be applied retroactively.

 View all Spanish language courses.

-All fees are in Canadian dollars and are subject to change.
-Fees may be paid by Visa®, MasterCard®, cash, money order or certified cheque.
+Course and application fees are in Canadian dollars and are subject to change.
+Fees may be paid by Visa®, Mastercard®, cash, money order or certified cheque.